fonttools/fontbakery/CONTRIBUTING.md

 `backlog` and consider their priority level.

 When you create your first pull request, add your name to our [Contributors] list.
-Thank you for making Font Bakery better! 🙇‍♀️
+Thank you for making FontBakery better! 🙇‍♀️

 [Issues]: https://github.com/googlefonts/fontbakery/issues
 [Contributors]: ./CONTRIBUTORS.txt